jcomans/banana_demo/README.md

 This results in three targets being defined:
 1. banana: used to pull in the include directory.
 Clients only using the header only part can link to the banana target to make sure their include paths are properly configured.

-2. banana_box: Clients using the `box.hpp` header also need boost.
-The `banana_box` target ensures that the correct libraries from boost are linked in.
+2. banana_box/Banana::box: Clients using the `box.hpp` header also need boost.
+The `banana_box/Banana::box` target ensures that the correct libraries from boost are linked in.
 It is however important to notice that it is the responsibility of the client to actually make sure `boost` is found and properly configured before use.
 In tis case this means that the targets `Boost::boost` and `Boost::filesystem` should exist.

-3. banana_peel: This is an actual library.
+3. banana_peel/Banana::peel: This is an actual library.
 No special features here.

 One of the goals of the new Cmake approach is to have as little dependencies as possible.
 Therefore, an ideal library setup knows nothing of its surroundings, except for some target names.
 In this way, libraries can be extracted and moved to different projects.
 Or made into standalone projects.